ibra-kdbra/Cpp_Projects/README.md

 ### [Thread_Pool](./Thread_Pool)

 A thread pool is a software design pattern for achieving concurrency of execution in a computer program ([learn more](https://en.wikipedia.org/wiki/Thread_pool)).
-The project is a simple async thread pool implementation in C++ language.
+This project is a simple async thread pool implementation in C++.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>